dart-studio

 Why we default to Ollama for small-business AI

-The same toolchain that data engineers are using to run models locally turns out to be the right fit for a plumber's chatbot.
-Here's why we keep reaching for it.
+The same toolchain that data engineers are using to run models locally turns out to be the right default for small, long-lived deployments.
+Here's why.

 ollamalocal-llmstack

-That rules out a lot of stacks.
-API wrappers break when the provider changes pricing.
-Custom inference servers require ops expertise the client doesn't have.
-Managed platforms lock you in and re-price you.
+That rules out a surprising amount of 2024-era tooling.
+API wrappers break when providers change pricing or sunset models.
+Custom inference servers need ops knowledge the eventual operator won't have.
+Managed platforms lock in and re-price.

-Ollama is a tiny daemon that runs open-source models on any box — your laptop, a $20 VPS, or a beefy on-prem server.
-It exposes an OpenAI-compatible API, which means any code you wrote against OpenAI switches to Ollama with a one-line change.
+A small daemon that runs open-source models on any Linux/macOS/Windows box.
+It exposes an OpenAI-compatible HTTP API.
+Any code written against OpenAI switches with a one-line change:

 OPENAI_BASE_URL=http://127.0.0.1:11434/v1

-1. No vendor can raise your prices.
-The model is a file on your disk.
+1. Vendor pricing risk goes to zero.
+The model is a file on disk.
 It runs until electricity runs out.

-2. Data never leaves the building.
-For any business that touches PHI, legal records, or payment data, this is the argument that stops objections.
+2. Data stays local.
+For anything touching PHI, legal records, or payment data, this stops objections before they start.

-3. Swap models trivially.
+3. Swapping models is trivial.
 Today it's llama3.2:1b.
-In six months when something better drops, you ollama pull it and change one env var.
-No contract renegotiation.
+In six months when something better ships, ollama pull <new-model> and change one env var.
+No contract renegotiation, no approval cycles.

-• The client already has credits and doesn't care
+• Client already has credits and doesn't care about the data-sovereignty question.

 Next step